-Important to note: You will need to adjust the formatting in this manner each time you generate new output files, and the output files will automatically update when a new request is run.
+Note: You will need to adjust the formatting in this manner each time you generate new output files, and the output files will automatically update when a new request is run.
 It is very important that you save as and rename the output files you want to because rerunning the data fetcher will overwrite the output files.